 A sinus headache isn’t actually a headache.
 Instead, it’s a painful response to nasal congestion or runny nose.
 You may experience pain across your forehead and cheeks when the sinuses are inflamed or irritated.
 This pressure may feel like a headache and cause symptoms of a headache.

-Migraine management is essential because of the debilitating effects.
-Current Pain and Headache Reports estimates that people who have chronic migraines miss an average of five work days in a three-month period.
+Migraine management is essential because of the debilitating effects. estimates that people who have chronic migraines miss an average of five work days in a three-month period.
 People who get regular migraines were also found to make less income than people who don’t.
 Combined with excruciating symptoms, this makes regular management essential.

 Some treatment options include:

 - other prescription drugs, for both prevention and acute treatment

 - dietary changes

 - getting adequate sleep